GoogleCloudPlatform/cortex-data-foundation/README_Marketing.md

     * Set Extract Type to `File Convert`
     * Select `UTF8` form the dropdown at `Convert To`.

-6. Create File Transfer Activities.
+6. Create file transfer activities.

     Create a [File Transfer Activity](https://help.salesforce.com/s/articleView?id=sf.mc_as_using_the_file_transfer_activity.htm&type=5) for each entity.
 These activities will move the extracted csv files from the Salesforce Safehouse to Google Cloud Buckets.